dylan-lom/PassMe/docs/docs/technical.md

 Following common security practices ([non-technical overview](https://www.youtube.com/watch?v=w68BBPDAWr8)), a user's derived vault key go through a PBKDF2 SHA-256 hashing process, which recursively hashes a user's master password and some personal piece of information
- (e.g. email address) force attacks.
+ (e.g. email address) to protect user data against brute-force attacks.

 It's advised that users familiarise themselves with LastPass's security procedures (available [here](https://assets.cdngetgo.com/60/be/323790b344bf8e631ecb033e4cad/lastpass-technical-whitepaper.pdf)), as it provides a good introduction to the security practices that PassMe applies in applicable areas &mdash; server authentication, for